The third decade of open source software starts in February 2018. How did it rise to dominance, and what’s next?

 - Software Freedom Redux — As new problems arise, software freedom (the application of the Four Freedoms to user and developer flexibility) will increasingly be applied to identify solutions that work for collaborative communities and independent deployers.

-The OSI Board of Directors and many Board Alumni will be expounding on all this in conference keynotes around the world during 2018.
+I’ll be expounding on all this in conference keynotes around the world during 2018.
 Watch out for OSI’s 20th Anniversary World Tour!